Afghan foreign minister arrives in India on three-day visit | Law-Order

 Afghan Foreign Minister Mohammad Haneef Atmar arrived here on Monday on a three-day visit against the backdrop of renewed efforts to speed up the peace process in Afghanistan.

-Atmar is scheduled to hold extensive talks with External Affairs Minister S Jaishankar on Tuesday with a focus on the Afghan peace process and ways to further bolster bilateral cooperation in a range of areas.
+Atmar is scheduled to hold extensive talks with External Affairs Minister S Jaishankar later in the day with a focus on the Afghan peace process and ways to further bolster bilateral cooperation in a range of areas.

 His visit to India comes days after Russia hosted a conference between the Afghan government and the Taliban in Moscow, and pressed for a ceasefire in the war-ravaged country.